shuysman/nps-microclimate-water-balance/README.md

 If no overlap, proceed to downloading the climate data.
 If there is overlap, select a point in the polygon that is within a gridcell that is representative of the site.
 I recommend selecting the metdata gridcell that most closely matches the elevation of the site (average elevation of all 1 m DEM pixels within the site polygon).
 If using the `00_clim_data.R` script in interactive mode, you will be prompted with choices to help facilitate this selection (not yet implemented). `00_get_climate_data_batch.sh` can be used to non-interactively batch download climate data for all sites in `sites.csv`.

 ### (Optional) Batching with sites.csv
 Set up sites.csv for batching.
 Enter the (machine-readable) site name, longitude, latitude, and metdata elevation.
 If the site overlaps multiple metdata cells, choose a representative one (similar elevation to mean 1 m USGS DEM elevation for the site) and use that elevation here.
 Metdata elevation is used to calculate lapse rate adjustments in the water balance model.
+Latitude/longitude coordinates are used to retrieve climate data in `00_clim_data.R` when run in batch mode and in some of the included site report files.

-example:
+Example `sites.csv`:
 ```
 site,               lon,            lat,        metdata_elev
 holly_lake_small,   -110.8011392,   43.7922368, 2912.56